cornell-ece2300/ece2300-docs/docs/ece2300-lab4ef-proc.md

     lecture topics; be specific on which lecture topics this lab reinforces with experiential learning

 #### Section 2.
-Gate-Level Counter Design (one paragraph)
+Single-Cycle TinyRV1 Processor (two paragraphs)

+ - Paragraph 1: Accumulate Assembly Program
- - Include a sentence referencing your block diagram
+    + Include a sentence referencing your accumulate assembly program listing in the appendix
- - Include one sentence describing how you implemented your subtractor
- - Include 2-3 sentences that describe how your counter works including how it loads in new counter values and how to implements the done signal
+    + Include 2-3 sentences clearly describing how the accumulate assembly program works

+ - Paragraph 2: Single-Cycle TinyRV1 Processor FPGA Implementation
+    + Include a sentence referencing the data tables in the appendix
+    + Include a sentence discussing the area of the processor
+    + Include 2-3 sentences referencing your annotated processor datapath diagram in the appendix, clearly describing where the critical path is in your processor, and discussing if this is the expected path
+    + Include a sentence discussing the number of cycles required for the processor to accumulate 13 elements; clearly justify this cycle count
+    + Include a sentence discussing the total execution time in nanoseconds required for the processor to accumulate 13 elements

 #### Section 3.
-Gate-Level vs RTL Design (two paragraphs)
+Accumulate Accelerator (two paragraphs)

- - Paragraph 1: Analyzing the Gate-Level Counter and Note Player
+ - Paragraph 1: Accumulate Accelerator Design
-    + Include a sentence referencing the critical path of your GL counter
+    + Include a sentence referencing your datapath and FSM diagram
-    + Discuss the delay of the various components along the critical path (you must mention clock-to-q and setup time)
-    + Explain why the GL counter and GL note players do not meet timing and do not have any dedicated logic registers
+    + Include several sentences that clearly explain how your accumulate accelerator works by describing the interaction between the datapath and control unit; be sure to clearly explain how the accelerator starts and stops

- - Paragraph 2: Analyzing the RTL Counter and Note Player
+ - Paragraph 2: Accumulate Accelerator FPGA implementation
-    + Include a sentence referencing your technology map screenshot
+    + Include a sentence referencing the data tables in the appendix
-    + Discuss how the various Verilog constructs turn into specific low-level hardware in the FPGA
-    + Discuss whether or not the number of dedicated logic registers in the RTL counter and RTL note player as expected
-    + Be specific and count registers in your Verilog and argue why the number of dedicated logic registers is correct in both the counter and the note player

-#### Section 4: Multi-Note and Music Player (one paragraph)

- - Briefly reference your simulated waveforms and your oscilloscope waveforms for your multi-note player
- - Explain what note you tried, the expected note period, the measured note period in simulation, and the measured note period using the oscilloscope
+    + Include a sentence discussing the area of the accelerator
+    + Include 2-3 sentences referencing your annotated accelerator datapath diagram in the appendix, clearly describing where the critical path is in your accelerator, and discussing if this is the expected path
+    + Include a sentence discussing the number of cycles required for the accelerator to accumulate 13 elements; clearly justify this cycle count
+    + Include a sentence discussing the total execution time in nanoseconds required for the accelerator to accumulate 13 elements

 #### Section 5: Conclusion (one paragraph)

- - Include 2-3 sentences that summarizes all of the data and analysis in this lab assignment
+ - Include a sentence that provides a clear quantitative comparison in terms of area and performance between using a general-purpose processor vs. specialized hardware for this accumulate kernel
+ - Include a sentence that provides a clear qualitative comparison in terms of design complexity and generality between using a general-purpose processor vs. specialized hardware
- - Include a sentence that draws a high-level conclusion; how will what you have learned impact your design work throughout the rest of the semester?
+ - Include a sentence that draws a high-level conclusion; how has what you have learned impact your perspective of computer engineering

 #### Appendix

+ - Complex TinyRV1 program worksheet (from Lab 4D)
+ - Three-function assembly program
+ - Accumulate assembly program
- - FPGA Data Table
+ - FPGA Area and Performance Data Tables
+ - RTL viewer showing complete hierarchy on left and full adder gate-level implementation on the right
+ - Chip planner showing location of logic used to implement processor
+ - Processor datapath diagram with highlighted critical path and annotated delays
- - Block diagram for GL counter with highlighted critical path and annotated delays
+ - Accumulate accelerator datapath diagram with highlighted critical path and annotated delays
- - Technology map viewer for RTL counter annotated with Verilog code snippets
- - Critical path report for GL counter **(1 page max, fixed width font!)**
- - Critical path report for RTL counter **(1 page max, fixed width font!)**
- - Simulated waveform screenshot for multi-note player clearly showing note period
- - Oscilloscope waveform screenshot for multi-note player clearly showing note period
- - Simulated waveform screenshot for first song which clearly shows the first few notes
+ - Accumulate accelerator FSM diagram
+ - **You do not need to include the actual critical path reports!**